 Mars, Venus and Jupiter are all bright morning planets.

-Saturn reaches opposition on August 14th which means that his is directly opposite the sun, making it its brightest and best viewing for the year.
+Saturn reaches opposition on August 14th which means that it is directly opposite the sun, making it its brightest and best viewing for the year.
 Saturn will be visible the entire night, rising at sunset and setting and sunrise.

 August Meteor Showers

 The Perseids is one of the best meteor showers to observe, producing up to 60 meteors per hour at its peak.
-It is produced by comet Swift-Tuttle, which was discovered in 1862.
+It is produced by the comet Swift-Tuttle, which was discovered in 1862.
 The Perseids are famous for producing a large number of bright meteors.
 The shower runs annually from July 17 to August 24.
 It peaks this year on the night of August 12 and the morning of August 13.
-Unfortunately the nearly full moon this year will block out all but the brightest meteors.
+Unfortunately, the nearly full moon this year will block out all but the brightest meteors.
 But the Perseids are so bright and numerous that it could still be a decent show.
-Best viewing will be from a dark location after midnight.
+The best viewing will be from a dark location after midnight.
 Meteors will radiate from the constellation Perseus, but can appear anywhere in the sky.

 August Deep Space Objects